December 19, 2024

 Konigle's content pruning feature allows bulk removal of pages at once resulting in improved SEO and user experience.

-Content pruning is the practice of removing irrelevant pages from a website to improve overall user experience and maximize crawl budget on search engines.
-Although not always true, but usually regularly pruning content based on improving understanding of your website visitors can help improve page rankings and organic traffic.
+This isn't about getting rid of content for the sake of it.
+It’s a strategic move to improve the overall user experience and, more importantly, to maximize your crawl budget on search engines.
+Although not always true, regularly pruning content based on improving understanding of your website visitors can help improve page rankings and organic traffic.

 We regularly prune content on the Konigle website as we better understand our audience.
 For example, we have removed over 2,000,000 pages from our website and every time we remove them we see better indexing and improvement in traffic.